6 Best Robo-Advisors For High Net Worth Investors

 • Offers tax, estate planning and advanced financial guidance.

-• Personal Capital Advisors specifically aim to meet the needs of high-net-worth investors.
+• Empower Advisors specifically aim to meet the needs of high-net-worth investors.

-• Account minimum of $100,000 of investable assets to use the Personal Capital Advisors service.
+• Account minimum of $100,000 of investable assets to use the Empower Advisors service.
 Other robo-advisors for wealthy individuals offer lower entry points.

 • It is uncertain whether sector weighted investing will outperform marked-weight asset allocation over the long term.
 Back-testing a theory is no guarantee for future performance.